Eljuan25/Eljuan25/README.md

 <h1>Currentyl</h1>

-<p>Currently, I am working on database development and management, as well as web design.
-This project includes a variety of examples and applications that illustrate the use of different technologies. <br />These include MySQL Workbench, Ruby on Rails, JavaScript, PHP, HTML and CSS.
-Through these examples, I demonstrate my skills in creating, maintaining and optimizing databases, as well as implementing attractive and functional user interfaces.
-My goal is to combine the efficiency of databases with the intuitive design of web applications to provide complete, high-performance solutions.<p>
+<p>Currently, I am seeking job opportunities to apply and further develop my skills in database development, management, and web design.
+My experience includes creating and maintaining web applications using technologies such as MySQL Workbench, Ruby on Rails, JavaScript, PHP, HTML, and CSS.
+I have developed projects that integrate functional and attractive user interfaces with efficient database management, aiming to deliver high-performance, user-friendly solutions.
+My goal is to contribute to innovative projects and the success of the company I work for..<p>